polterguy/phosphorusfive/plugins/extras/p5.mime/README.md

 "
 ```

 By default, p5.mime supports 9 different MIME media types.
-These are Content-Types from the MIME standard, and can each have their
+These are the different Content-Type values from the MIME standard, and can each have their
 own media sub type, according to whatever sub type is legal for the specific type.
 The list of media types are as following.

 * [multipart] - Used for MIME entities that have children MIME entities